A hymn for the isolated

 1. Over The Oversight 2.
 Profitable Losses 3.
 Bastard Death 4.
 Mortal Glare 5.
 Designation 6.
 Sorrow 7.
 Morbid Murdering 8.
 Bloody Property 9.
 Stinking Masses 10.
 Useless Child

 It's certainly a rare event to find old thrash metal created in Slovakia, but with Gladiator's Designation that is actually one of the least surprising things.
 Listening to this album for the first time, you'd be hard pressed not to check if someone had actually slipped an old Sepultura demo recording in the player by accident.
-Consider the semi-complex song structures, the general sound of the band, especially the vocals that are an exact match for Max Cavalera from the late eighties, and Gladiator's debut is essentially Sepultura through and through.
+Consider the semi-complex song structures, the general sound of the band, especially the vocals that are an exact match for Max Cavalera from the late 1980s, and Gladiator's debut is essentially Sepultura through and through.
 Naturally the result doesn't exactly come across as a highly original piece of work, but as an extremely close impersonation of the band's way more famous counterparts from Brazil, it more than fits the purpose.
 If albums like Schizophrenia and Beneath The Remains are the high staples of your collection, Designation is well worth checking out, even if for the curiosity value only.

 GLADIATOR - Made Of Pain